Varsity Program Philosophy

 The junior varsity level is intended for those who display the potential of continued development into productive varsity level performers.
-Although team membership varies according to the structure of each program, sophomores occupy the majority of the roster positions.
-In certain situations, juniors who are expected to make contributions at the varsity level will be considered for junior varsity participation.
-Also, freshmen may be included on a junior varsity roster, as well as middle school students who have satisfied all selection classification requirements.
+Team membership may vary according to the structure of each program.
 At this level, athletes are expected to have visibly committed themselves to the program, team and continued self-development.
 To this end, increased emphasis is placed on physical conditioning, refinement of fundamental skills, elements and strategies of team play in addition to socio-emotional development.
 Junior varsity programs work toward achieving a balance between continued team and player development and striving for victory.
 The outcome of the contest becomes a consideration at this level.

 The realization that practice sessions are important is a premise that is vital to a successful junior varsity team and player.
 For all team members, meaningful contest participation will exist over the course of a season; however, a specified amount of playing time is never guaranteed.
 Participants at this level are preparing themselves for a six-day-a-week commitment that is expected at the varsity level.
 While contests and practices are rarely held on Sundays and holidays, practice sessions are sometimes scheduled during school vacation periods.
 With the goal of becoming a varsity athlete clearly in sight, a high level of dedication and commitment is expected at the junior varsity level.